 12. Scaling Revenue

 “Your business will never grow unless you find ways to scale your revenue.
-This can be accomplished a number of ways.
+This can be accomplished in a number of ways.
 You can create upsells, which increase your average purchase, or raise your prices and market your product or service as a premium brand.

 There are many businesses that survive by generating the same amount of revenue year after year, but in competitive industries, you need to constantly be focused on growth.
 Experiment with different strategies to identify multiple ways to scale your revenue.
 You can never have too many options.”

 – Ben Richardson, CEO of Acuity Training

 Being a small business owner isn’t easy.
 There are always going to be ups and downs.
 It’s how we react and handle the hurdles we face that dictates whether the business will be successful or fail.
 The majority of small businesses fail, so use the insight above to help you avoid becoming part of that statistic.